robertdefilippi/lightdash-dbt-pgadmin-example/readme.md

 er-compose.yml up --build --force-recreate --detach --remove-orphans`
   * If you change `PGPASSWORD` here, make sure you update other references within the project

-4. See below to determine which part of the project you want to access.
+4. Access a specific part of the project.

 ## Accessing the Projects